-Eligibility: 79 games for the U.S. Men's National Team.
 A midfielder and forward who was a regular for the United States in the early 1990s and then had a long career in Major League Soccer.
 Henderson's 79 caps for the United States included two World Cup qualifiers in 1997 and one in 2001.
 He was a member of the United States team at the 1990 World Cup, when he was only 19.
 He didn't play in that World Cup, but a year later, he played every minute of all five U.S. games as the United States won its first major international championship at the CONCACAF Gold Cup.
 Henderson played 11 seasons in MLS, for Colorado, Kansas City, Miami, Columbus and New York.
 He won an MLS title in 2000 when he was with Kansas City, and also reached the MLS final in 1997 with Colorado.
-Prior to the start of MLS in 1996, he had played one season each in the Western Soccer League, the Norwegian first division and the German second division.
-He is among the all-time leaders in MLS appearances, having played 317 MLS regular-season games and 31 MLS playoff games.
+Prior to the start of MLS in 1996, he had played one season each in the the Western Soccer League, the Norwegian first division and the German second division.
+When he retired, he was among the all-time leaders in MLS appearances, having played 317 MLS regular-season games and 31 MLS playoff games.